dadapunk/lateral/project_specs.md

 ## Overview

-Creative Spark is a cross-platform mobile application that generates lateral thinking prompts to help users overcome creative blocks.
+Lateral is a cross-platform mobile application that generates lateral thinking prompts to help users overcome creative blocks.

 ## Target Platforms